NamTranDev/DesignPattern/README.md

 - Don't call us, we'll call you ( Hollywood Principle )

+- A class should have only one reason to change ( Single Responsibility )

 ## Strategy Pattern

 ###### " Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it "